 In order to receive a GCP garden, participants must fall into one of the following categories:

-- Those who are unable to purchase adequate nutritious food due to income or lack of access
+- People who are unable to purchase adequate nutritious food due to low income or lack of access

 - People receiving financial assistance from a government agency